-Dissolved oxygen levels are important to aquatic life and drinking water facilities and are affected by a number of factors such as temperature, altitude, turbulence, and biological activity.
-Turbulent cold water at a low altitude can have higher levels of dissolved oxygen than still warm water at a higher altitude.
-Biological activity (particularly photosynthesis) can increase dissolved oxygen during the day as photosynthesis occurs and can decrease dissolved oxygen levels at night when respiration dominates.
-Often, biological activity has no net effect on dissolved oxygen levels, but it can increase the daily range of values with wider ranges being associated with greater biological activity.
+Dissolved oxygen levels are important to aquatic life and drinking water facilities and are affected by several factors such as temperature, altitude, turbulence, and biological activity.
+Turbulent cold water at a low altitude can have higher dissolved oxygen levels than still, warm water at a higher altitude.
+Biological activity (particularly photosynthesis) can increase dissolved oxygen during the day as photosynthesis occurs and decrease dissolved oxygen levels at night when respiration dominates.
+Biological activity often has no net effect on dissolved oxygen levels, but it can increase the daily range of values, with wider ranges being associated with greater biological activity.

 Virtually all aquatic organisms require dissolved oxygen to survive with the necessary concentration differing by species.
-For example, many fish species in the upper portion of the Big Thompson River have evolved to live in cold water streams and require higher concentrations of dissolved oxygen (e.g., cutthroat trout Oncorhynchus clarki) than those that evolved to persist in the lower warm water portion of the river (e.g., plains killifish Fundulus zebinus).
+For example, many fish species in the upper portion of the Big Thompson River have evolved to live in cold water streams and require higher concentrations of dissolved oxygen (e.g., cutthroat trout Oncorhynchus clarkii) than those that evolved to persist in the lower warm water portion of the river (e.g., plains killifish Fundulus zebinus).
 Aquatic organisms can experience mortality if the dissolved oxygen levels drop below their threshold level for even a short time.
-Although some life stages require higher levels of dissolved oxygen, a minimum threshold to support most aquatic life is approximately 6 mg/L (ppm, parts per million).
+Although some life stages require higher dissolved oxygen levels, a minimum threshold to support most aquatic life is approximately 6 mg/L (ppm, parts per million).
 In addition, dissolved oxygen levels regulate the degree to which some elements (like manganese) remain in solution.
-Relatively high dissolved oxygen levels allow these elements to precipitate out of the water column and make drinking water treatment easier.
+Relatively high dissolved oxygen levels allow these elements to precipitate out of the water column, making drinking water treatment easier.

-Fall 2023 dissolved oxygen levels were generally very near historic averages across sites (Figure 6).
-Although dissolved oxygen concentrations were generally near historical values, the fall 2023 dissolved oxygen concentration in the Green Ridge Glade Laboratory Line (S-LNN-20) was notably above the five-year average value.
+Spring 2024 dissolved oxygen levels were generally near historic averages across sites (Figure 6).
+Although dissolved oxygen concentrations were generally near historical values, the spring 2024 dissolved oxygen concentration at the East Portal site (S-CBT-10) was notably below the five-year average value.
+The cause of this observation is unclear.
+However, the average spring dissolved oxygen concentration for this location of 8.4 mg/L is still well above any applicable standards for aquatic life use.